Sonam Bajwa

 Sonampreet Bajwa (born 16 August 1989) is an Indian actress who predominantly works in Punjabi and Hindi films.
 One of the highest paid and most popular actresses of Punjabi cinema, Bajwa is a recipient of two PTC Punjabi Film Awards along with nominations for four Filmfare Awards Punjabi.

 After participating in the 2012 Femina Miss India contest, Bajwa made her acting debut with the Punjabi film Best Of Luck (2013) and made her Tamil film debut with Kappal.
-Bajwa established herself as a leading actor in Punjabi films with successful films such as Punjab 1984 (2014), Sardaar Ji 2 (2016), Nikka Zaildar (2016), Manje Bistre (2017), Nikka Zaildar 2 (2017), Carry on Jatta 2 (2018), Guddiyan Patole (2019), Ardab Mutiyaran (2019) and Honsla Rakh (2021).
-She made her Telugu film debut with Aatadukundam Raa (2016).
+Bajwa established herself as a leading actor in Punjabi films with successful films such as Punjab 1984 (2014), Sardaar Ji 2 (2016), Nikka Zaildar (2016), Manje Bistre (2017), Nikka Zaildar 2 (2017), Carry on Jatta 2 (2018), Guddiyan Patole (2019), Ardab Mutiyaran (2019), and Honsla Rakh (2021).
+She made her Telugu film debut with Aatadukundam Raa (2016)..
+In 2025, she expanded into Hindi cinema appearing in the films Housefull 5 and Ek Deewane Ki Deewaniyat.
 Bajwa won the PTC Punjabi Film Award for Best Actress for her performance in Ardab Mutiyaran.
-She has also received two Filmfare Awards Punjabi - Best Actress nomination for Manje Bistre and Nikka Zaildar 2.
+She has also received two Filmfare Awards Punjabi – Best Actress nomination for Manje Bistre and Nikka Zaildar 2.

 Early life

-Bajwa was born on 16 August 1989 in Nainital, Uttar Pradesh (now in Uttarakhand) in a Punjabi Sikh family.
+Sonam Bajwa was born on 16 August 1989 in Nainital, Uttar Pradesh (now in Uttarakhand) in a Punjabi Sikh family.
 She completed her graduation at Delhi University.
 In 2012, she moved to Mumbai and participated in the Femina Miss India contest.
 Bajwa then became an air hostess, but later quit it to pursue a career in acting.